 Precertification or preauthorization is required for certain diagnostic and imaging services.
 Aetna/Innovation Health contracts with eviCore to provide this service.
 The following are some of the tests, procedures, and services that require review by eviCore: high-tech radiology, diagnostic cardiology, sleep studies management, cardiac rhythm implant devices, and radiation oncology therapy.

 Yes.
-Through Teladoc, members have 24/7 access to a national network of U.S. board-certified doctors through phone or online video consultation.
+Through Teladoc, members have 24/7 access to a national network of U.S. board-certified doctors, therapists, and dermatologists through phone or online video consultation.
 Members are able to reach a doctor from anywhere - home, work, or even while traveling!
-Teladoc physicians can diagnose non-emergency medical problems - such as respiratory infections, ear infections, allergies, colds and flus - recommend treatment, and even call in a prescription to your pharmacy of choice!
+A Teladoc doctor is readily available for General Medicine (such as respiratory infections, ear infections, allergies, colds and flus), Dermatology (such as psoriasis, eczema, and acne) and Behavioral Health* (support for stress, anxiety, depression and more).

 **Teladoc is subject to state regulations and may not be available in all states.

 Innovation Health is a unique partnership between two industry leaders: Aetna and Inova.
-Aetna is one of the nation’s leading health insurance companies serving approximately 23 million medical members¹.
+Aetna is one of the nation’s leading health insurance companies serving approximately 22.1 million medical members*.
 Inova is a nationally recognized not-for-profit health care system serving more than two million people.
-Together, they have created Innovation Health, a national health care plan that includes over 1.15 million heath care professionals and more than 5,600 hospitals¹.
+Together, they have created Innovation Health, a national health care plan that includes about 1.2 million heath care professionals and more than 5,700 hospitals*.

 Yes.
-The secure member website is your connection to all your active plan information and links to resources and tools.
-Once you receive your ID card, visit www.aetna.com to register.
-After you are enrolled and registered for your secure member website, you can log in anytime — day or night — to:
+The member website is your connection to all your active plan information and links to resources and tools.
+Once you receive your ID card, visit your member website to register.
+After you are enrolled and registered for your member website, you can log in anytime — day or night — to:

 - Look up plan information